LUDDLTU/statuspage/_incidents/2017-12-08-planned-downtime-lcnethylla.md

 ---
-title: '[Planned] Downtime lcnet non-racked servers'
+title: '[Scheduled] Downtime lcnet non-racked servers'
 ---
+Status: Scheduled
+Scope: Colocation

 **Description:**

     All non-racked servers will be moved to a new shelf, and power and network will be recabled.